 "It's World Mental Health Day today, and as usual I'm upset about the Norwegian theme.
 The international theme is "Make mental health & well-being for all a global priority".
 The Norwegian?
 "We need each other.
 Look up!”
 A topic that puts the responsibility for mental health on each individual in the population, rather than on those who consistently lower the priority of mental health care.
 Which reduces offers.
 Who seem to at least pretend that they don't see how narrow a needle's eye people jump through and how long they wait to get help from psychologists.

 Having said that: Let's toast to those among us who take the front line job head on.
-Which sends a little "how's it going?" now and then.
+Which sends a little "how are you?" now and then.
 That stirs up the sofa.
 Who shows up with a wash bucket and mop.
 Which comes with pizza and a movie.
 Who cheers.
 Which helps to go through the list that comes with a referral to a psychologist.
 Who calls around for help.
 Who helps with applications and prepares for meetings and interviews.
 Which gets friends and family on their feet.
 Gets them out of unhealthy situations and into healthy ones.
 Who orders breakfast at the door.
 Which takes people out of the house with them.

 Let's toast those who are there for others and who happily drop everything and go to help.